 - a.
-Power driven vessels of 1600 or more gross tons shall report that their main propulsion machinery has been successfully tested ahead and astern (33 CFR 164.25, (a), (5) referenced in U.S.C.P.
-7, Chapter 2 (2963).
-Prior to entering the Precautionary Area. - b.
-The above-mentioned vessels shall report to the VTC when entering the precautionary that the master/commanding officer is on the bridge and the vessel is in manual/hand steering. - d.
-Vessels crossing the Precautionary Area or maneuvering in an unusual manner, whether in the Precautionary Area or near the TSS, i.e., compass/RDF calibrations, drills/exercises, etc. shall notify the VTC of their intentions. - e.
+Prior to entering the Precautionary Area, Active Users shall check in with the VTC and report that the master/commanding officer is on the bridge and the vessel is being steered by hand.
+Power driven vessels of 1600 or more gross tons shall report that their main propulsion machinery has been successfully tested ahead and astern (33 CFR 164.25,(a),(5) referenced in U.S.C.P.
+7, Chapter 2 (3240), - b.
+Power driven vessels of 1600 or more gross tons, a towing vessels of 8 meters (approximately 26 feet) or over in length engaged in towing, vessels of 100 gross tons and upward carrying one or more passengers for hire shall not exceed 12 knots, - c.
+Vessels underway should maintain a minimum vessel separation of 1/4 nautical mile (460 meters), - d.
+Vessels crossing the Precautionary Area or maneuvering in an unusual manner, whether in the Precautionary Area or near the TSS, i.e. compass/RDF calibrations or drills/exercises, shall notify VTS of their intentions, - e.
 All vessels shall be aware of the Regulated Navigation Areas in San Pedro Bay.
 This area encompasses both Pilot Boarding Areas as well as Anchorage "G." Refer to 33CFR 165.1152 and United States Coast Pilot #7 for additional information on the San Pedro Bay Regulated Navigation Area.

-These regulations all participants while operating in the Precautionary Area
+These regulations apply to all Active Users while the Precautionary Area.